 Address: Chuo-ku Fushimi-machi 1-1

-First appearances are deceiving especially when you step into the lovely Hotel Brighton City Osaka Kitahama.
-This delightful 3-star struts with a luxurious and elegant gait that’s completely out of line with its budget-friendly price point.
-In fact, the prices of their sparkling clean and surprisingly spacious rooms run in line with cramped and far less desirable quarters elsewhere in the city.
+First appearances can be deceiving.
+And it holds especially true when you step into Hotel Brighton City Osaka Kitahama.
+This delightful 3-star struts with a luxurious & elegant gait that’s out of line with its budget-friendly price point.
+The prices of their sparkling clean & spacious rooms are a tad shocking.
+They run in line with more cramped accommodations in less desirable quarters elsewhere in the city.

-To up the value, Hotel Brighton City Osaka Kitahama throws down classy extras like air purifiers, soaker tubs, and rain shower heads.
+To up the value, Hotel Brighton City Osaka Kitahama throws in classy extras like air purifiers, soaker tubs, and rain shower heads.
 They even offer a massage service to help you unwind after a long day out on the town.
-Once you throw in its central, yet peaceful, location in the Kitahama area, you’d be hard-pressed to find anything in the price range more worthy of your yen than Hotel Brighton.
+The hotel occupies a central yet peaceful location in the Kitahama area.
+You’d be hard-pressed to find anything in the price range more worthy of your yen than Hotel Brighton.

 Red Roof Inn & Suites Osaka Namba Nipponbashi